 The x86 virtualization became a mainstream technology, but it was not always that way.
 Intel CPU architecture was not designed for virtualization, so it was relatively recent that clever software methods were devised to successfully implement it.

-In this post I want to share some interesting technologies I've discovered while writing a proprietary virtualization solution.
+In this post, I want to share some interesting technologies I’ve discovered while writing a proprietary virtualization solution.

-When a new piece of hardware is designed, the software drivers for it are often on the critical path since the engineers need a working hardware to write and debug it.
+When a new piece of hardware is designed, the software drivers for it are often on the critical path since the engineers need working hardware to write and debug it.
 Frequently, slow functional software models are used but sometimes also very expensive Quickturn boxes.

 The most interesting pieces of that software are the bridge and the monitor.

-The bridge is a very small, but delightfully complex piece of code that resides in a page shared by the host and a guest VM.
-Its task is to swap page tables so the CPU "sees" the entirely new context and then the bridge performs the very act of transition to and from a VM.
+The bridge is a very small, but delightfully complex piece of code that resides on a page shared by the host and a guest VM.
+Its task is to swap page tables so the CPU “sees” the entirely new context and then the bridge performs the very act of transition to and from a VM.

 You can see the source code for the bridge here.

 Surprisingly, it only has 3 functions:

 TaskSwitch() performs the context swap by reloading CPU control registers and table pointers.
 It “injects” the bridge page and “calls” it which causes the guest context to run until interrupted by an external interrupt or a CPU trap.
 It then returns into the VM monitor code.
 Since the performance was not critical, my monitor code resided in the host address space which made it easier to debug.